oescoba2/MyWork/README.md

 ### Standard Library

 The lab was inteded in helping me understand the built-in functions of the Standard Library that Python comes with.
 The best part was to create a similuation of the popular British pub game Shut the Box.
 I was able to only beat it once but loved the part we got to program a game.
 I received a full 50/50 for this lab.

+### Linked Lists

+This lab was intended in helping me practice more of my Python Object-Oriented Programming as well as introduce me on how to code a doubly-linked list and then implement a deque.
+We were also asked to implement unit-tests for our code on a separate file.
+But I added some further just to ensure it worked fine.
+I received a 45/50 on this one as it failed one test case.